Texting while driving: Technology as a solution

 iPhone operating system (iOS): Apple iPhones using iOS 11 or later have a built-in feature called "Do Not Disturb While Driving".
 This feature is part of the operating system and does not need to be added or downloaded separately.
 It uses parameters such as motion detection and network connections to detect driving and can be activated in the iPhone's "Do Not Disturb" settings.
 To find this feature, tap the "Settings" icon, and then scroll down to "Do Not Disturb".
 Next, scroll down to "Do Not Disturb While Driving".
 Once turned on, it will block incoming text messages while the car is being driven.
 It will also auto-respond to those texts with a customizable message that lets senders know that a person is driving and cannot receive text messages.
 It can be set to activate in one of three ways: automatically detect driving, activate when connected by Bluetooth to a hands-free device, or it can be set to be activated manually.
-Paired and non-paired "no texting while driving" apps can also be installed and they are available in the Apple App Store.
-Importantly, there are some doubts about the effectiveness of this features.
-For instance, recent research has demonstrated that "Do Not Disturb While Driving" does not always prevent phone-related distractions and interruptions when driving.

-Law Enforcement: Over the past few months, various state police forces in Australia have started trial use of cameras that have the ability to pick up errant drivers from more than 500 metres away.
+Law enforcement: Over the past few months, various state police forces in Australia have started trial use of cameras that have the ability to pick up errant drivers from more than 500 metres away.
 Police in Western Australia make use of undercover motorcycles to keep an eye on other motorists and any offence will be recorded on the motorcycle officer's helmet camera.
 Police in India have become more aggressive on a wide variety of traffic violations and once again, there is a widespread use of cameras.